onedata/onedata-documentation/docs/user-guide/public-data.md

 the ID is `0c2f0b363b8e681746d315025e971b5cch0846`.

-Handles for Shares can be also generated using the REST API using the following command
+Handles for shares can be also generated using the REST API using the following command
 line:

 ```shell